 How Can I Conserve Water?

 The national average cost of water is $2 per 1,000 gallons.
-The average American family spends about $474 each year on water and sewage charges.
+The average American family spends about $474 each year on water and sewage fees.
 American households spend an additional $230 per year on water heating costs.
-By replacing appliances, such as the dishwasher, and inefficient fixtures, such as toilets and showerheads, homeowners can save a substantial amount each year in water, sewage, and energy costs.
+By replacing appliances, such as the old dishwasher and other inefficient fixtures such as toilets and shower heads, homeowners can save a substantial amount each year in water, sewage, and energy costs.

 There are many ways to save water in and around the home.
-Here are the five that will yield the best results:
+Here are 5 that will yield the best results:

 - Find and stop leaks.